francis-chris5/threeP.games/README.md

 ![threep_screenshot_errLog](https://user-images.githubusercontent.com/50467171/102130990-8a4ad380-3e1f-11eb-9d86-e52aa0a211eb.jpg)

 Since this runs in a system console, not a python interpreter, it is necessary that the computer can run python scripts in a system console, check by opening your console, such as command prompt or powershell on windows, type python and hit enter.
-If that is an unrecognized command you will need to set an environment variable to python --here are videos I made for a recent class I taught showing how: <a href="https://www.youtube.com/watch?v=COuSOim_JHg&list=PLBA4kDe4kZOrASKhq43mnJ9INP7snu7BZ&index=1">Windows</a> or <a href="https://www.youtube.com/watch?v=Cy0eVMAuA2w&list=PLBA4kDe4kZOrASKhq43mnJ9INP7snu7BZ&index=2">Apache Server</a>, or obviously you could just search google for 'set environment variables.'
+If that is an unrecognized command you will need to set an environment variable to python --here are videos I made for a recent class I taught showing how: <a href="https://www.youtube.com/watch?v=COuSOim_JHg&list=PLBA4kDe4kZOrASKhq43mnJ9INP7snu7BZ&index=1">Windows</a> (about 14 minutes in) or <a href="https://www.youtube.com/watch?v=Cy0eVMAuA2w&list=PLBA4kDe4kZOrASKhq43mnJ9INP7snu7BZ&index=2">Apache Server</a>, or obviously you could just search google for 'set environment variables.'

 <h4>Scripting</h4>